 *I do not recommend using this method with super firm tofu because it just doesn't make enough of a difference.
 However, it works well with firm or extra firm tofu.*

 The freeze/thaw method for cooking tofu is simple.
 Take a block of tofu (still in the package), freeze it overnight, and move it to your refrigerator to defrost on the morning of the day you want to cook the tofu.
-Some people also repeat this freezing and thawing a second time (it's called the double freeze method).
+Some people also repeat this freezing and thawing a second time.

 If you choose to use this method, be sure to give yourself extra time to press the tofu before you bake it.
 You will need at least 15 to 30 minutes to remove the excess water.
 To press, simply wrap the tofu in a clean kitchen towel, place a heavy pot or pile of plates on top, and let it rest until most of the excess water has been "pressed" out.

-In my house, we almost never have leftover tofu nuggets!
-But I made extra once just to have leftovers to test it out (it was hard, but I did it).
-So I can say that if you do have leftovers, you can store them in an airtight container in the fridge for up to five days.
-Simply reheat in the microwave or serve cold as a topping for salad.
-They really take on a nice "cold fried chicken" consistency when you do this.
+If you have leftovers, store them in an airtight container in the fridge for up to five days.
+Reheat in the microwave or oven.
+You can also serve them cold as a topping for salad.
+They really take on a nice "cold fried chicken" consistency when you do this!

 More tofu recipes